Movement in Faith

 Implicit bias refers to the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.

-Vahisha Hasan will be teaching an online course in Implicit Bias: Racial Awareness Training starting in March 2019.
+Vahisha Hasan will be teaching an online course in Implicit Bias: Racial Awareness Training.
 Get on the Transform email list to be notified when registration opens for the Implicit Bias online course

 Movement in Faith was founded by Vahisha Hasan, a faith-rooted organizer working at the intersections of faith, social justice, and mental health.
 Movement in Faith is a project of Transform Network, a 501(c)3 non-profit organization.
 She is a powerful public speaker, transformative facilitator, and social justice trainer, with a deeply prophetic voice and imagination for how faith communities can be an active part of collective liberation.